qrvey/partner-portal/docs/embedding/widgets/app-building/page-view.md

 ### Overriding the Default Styles
-The **styles** object can be used to configure css settings of the Page View widget, allowing the widget to be used in multi-tenant environments, and other white-labeling scenarios.
+The **styles** object can be used to configure css settings of the Dashboard View widget, allowing the widget to be used in multi-tenant environments, and other white-labeling scenarios.
 All of the style properties listed in the following table have to be housed inside the **pageView** object, under **styles** like the following example:

 ```